Zdravko93/mortgage-calculator-app/README.md

 - Improved my skills in code refactoring.
 - Developed a better sense of estimating project timelines.
 - Integrated smooth, interactive animations using GSAP, enhancing the user experience.
-This included animations on page load, as well as when a calculation is made.
+This includes animations on page load, as well as when a calculation is made.
 Additionally, the Author section is animated, providing a more dynamic feel to the page.

 ## Author